dominictarr/your-web-app-is-bloated/README.md

 ## wikipedia (article) - 5.93

+static page with some images

 ![memory-snapshot](./images/wikipedia-article.png)

 ## youtube - 30.00

+pretty light weight considering it's youtube

 ![memory-snapshot](./images/youtube.png)

 ## youtube (video) - 59.04

+I think if you need more memory than this and don't play videos there is something wrong.

 ![memory-snapshot](./images/youtube-video.png)

 ## google-maps - 65.61

+I've noticed google-maps being quite heavy, and it's more than a video. but should it be?

 ![memory-snapshot](./images/google-maps.png)

 ## openstreetmap - 6.72

+only 10% the memory of google maps and does essentially the same thing!

 on new york, with transportation layer enabled